makomination/VDMChat/README.md

+I took a screening test in June 2017.
+This repository is my answer of the test.
+The sentence of the test is at the bottom.

+## To Test This App by Yourself
+'''
+$ cd *Your VDMChat directory*
+$ pod install
+$ open your-project.xcworkspace
+'''
+For details, go to see https://firebase.google.com/docs/ios/setup

+---- **The beginning of the test sentence** ----

 ## Chat App

 > In this test, you will be creating a chat app using [Firebase](https://firebase.google.com/docs/ios/setup), the app contains two views